Azure/CONVEX/README.md

 ## Getting Started

 ### Prerequisites
+ - There are two identities to keep in mind when deploying, the administrator and the participant(s).
- - The identity used to run convex.ps1 needs to have enough permissions to create resources, groups, users, and service principals within the Azure tenant
+   - The administrator identity is the one running convex.ps1 and deploying the modules.
+They must have sufficient permissions to create resources, groups, users, and service principals.
+The administrator is also responsible for giving participants their login credentials.
+   - The participant(s) identities are the ones playing the CTFs.
+They have their identites provisioned to them by the administrator.
  - An empty Azure tenant with two subscriptions.
 Do **NOT** run CTF exercises in a production environment.
 Modules use start and end subscriptions, where start refers to where participants begin and end refers to where the flag is located.
  - Install [Stormspotter](https://github.com/Azure/Stormspotter/).
 Stormspotter is an open-source tool from Azure Red Team used to create an attack graph of Azure subscriptions.